 Do I need a licence?

-You will need a licence if you are:
+You will need a licence if you are either:

 - Breeding three or more litters of puppies per year (unless you can show that none of the puppies have been sold) OR

 - Breeding puppies and advertising to sell them, with a view to making a profit, regardless of the number of litters produced per year.
 This is not restricted to registered businesses - individuals can also be classed as a business depending on the extent of their activities.

-For further guidance on the conditions visit GOV.UK (external link)
+Visit GOV.UK for further guidance on the conditions (external link)